FC4E-WP5/pidmr-handle-proxy-lib/README.md

    - The Response time
    - The HTTP response code

-To enable this functionality, place the configuration file influxdb.config in the Handle Server configuration directory located at /hs/svr_1.
+&nbsp;&nbsp;&nbsp;&nbsp;To enable this functionality, place the configuration file influxdb.config in the Handle Server configuration directory located at /hs/svr_1.

 ```
 {